Bessy-Mukaria/Blog_2/README.md

 What determines the level of influence a user has on social media?
 A study is made to make an understanding of the effects of the social media influencers are in Africa to inform a Social media campaign based on the following factors;

+1.Popularity (Retweet Influence): measured by the number of Retweets and Likes users get 2.Reach (Indegree Influence): measured by the size of their audience.
+3.Relevance (Mentions Influence): measured by the relevancy of their content.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for